rostislav-nikitin/Plugin.BluetoothClassic/README.md

 * Xamarin.UWP (not implemented yet) -->

 ## How to install it?
+Install a next nuget package into your Xamarin.Forms project:
+`PM> Install-Package BluetoothClassic.Base -Version 1.0`
-Install a nuget package into your Xamarin.Forms/Xamarin.Android projects:
+Install a next nuget package into your Xamarin.Forms/Xamarin.Android projects:
+`PM> Install-Package BluetoothClassic.Base -Version 1.0`

-`PM> Install-Package BluetoothClassic -Version 1.0`
+`PM> Install-Package BluetoothClassic.Android -Version 1.0`

 ## How to use it?
 1. Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the phone default bluetooth adapter